hrk/tt-rss-newsplus-plugin/README.md

 It adds a new API (getCompactHeadlines) to allow (faster) two-way synchronzation between an instance of TT-RSS and the [News+](http://github.com/noinnion/newsplus/) Android app.

+The plugin requires (at least) version 1.8 of Tiny-Tiny-RSS.

 ## API Reference

 **getCompactHeadlines**